Appalachian Trail: Vermont

 Vermont has 150 mi of the trail.
 Upon entering Vermont, the trail coincides with the southernmost sections of the generally north–south-oriented Long Trail.
 It follows the ridge of the southern Green Mountains, summitting such notable peaks as Stratton Mountain, Glastenbury Mountain, and Killington Peak.
-After parting ways with the Long Trail at Maine Junction, the AT turns in a more eastward direction, crossing the White River, passing through Norwich, and entering Hanover, New Hampshire, as it crosses the Connecticut River.
+At Maine Junction, the AT reaches an intersection with the eastern end of the North Country National Scenic Trail, with that trail and the next segment of the Long Trail departing to the north.
+The AT then turns in a more eastward direction, crossing the White River, passing through Norwich, and entering Hanover, New Hampshire, as it crosses the Connecticut River.
 The Green Mountain Club maintains the AT from the Massachusetts state line to Route 12.
 The Dartmouth Outing Club maintains the trail from VT Route 12 to the New Hampshire state line.

 New Hampshire

 New Hampshire has 161 mi of the trail.
 The New Hampshire AT is nearly all within the White Mountain National Forest.
 According to the Appalachian Trail Conservancy, New Hampshire has more trail above tree-line than any other Appalachian State.

 For northbound thru-hikers, it is the beginning of the main challenges that go beyond enduring distance and time: in New Hampshire and Maine, rough or steep ground are more frequent and alpine conditions are found near summits and along ridges.
-The trail reaches 17 of the 48 four-thousand footers of New Hampshire, including 6288 ft Mount Washington, the highest point of the AT north of Tennessee and most topographically prominent peak in eastern North America.
-The trail passes within half a mile of 7 additional 4000-footer peaks in the Whites.
+The trail crosses 15 of the 48 four-thousand footers of New Hampshire, including 6288 ft Mount Washington, the highest point of the AT north of Tennessee and most topographically prominent peak in eastern North America.
+The trail passes within half a mile of 9 additional 4000-footer peaks in the Whites (one summit is only 60 yards from the trail).
 Entering the alpine zone on the summit of Mount Pierce, from the south, the trail continues in alpine or near-alpine scrub continuously along the high Presidential ridge until descending the southeast flank of Mount Madison into the Great Gulf Wilderness over 12 miles northward.
-This region is subject to extremes of weather with little natural shelter and only occasional man-made shelter from the elements.
+This region is subject to extremes of weather with little natural shelter and only occasional human-made shelter from the elements.
 The threat of severe and cold conditions in the Presidentials and across the New Hampshire Section is present year-round and requires hikers' careful attention to weather forecasts and planning, provisions and gear.

-The Dartmouth Outing Club maintains the AT from the Vermont state line past Mount Moosilauke to Kinsman Notch, northwest of Woodstock, New Hampshire, Randolph Mountain Club maintains 2.2 miles from Osgood Trail near Madison Hut to Edmands Col, with the AMC maintaining the remaining miles through the state.
+The Dartmouth Outing Club maintains the Appalachian Trail from the Vermont state line past Mount Moosilauke to Kinsman Notch, northwest of Woodstock, New Hampshire, Randolph Mountain Club maintains 2.2 miles from Osgood Trail near Madison Hut to Edmands Col, with the AMC maintaining the remaining miles through the state.